learn-co-curriculum/programming-univbasics-3-methods-and-arguments/README.md

 ## Conclusion

-In order to create dynamic functions in Ruby, pass in arguments, defined as _parameters_ on the method, that can be used in the body of the method.
+In order to create dynamic functions in Ruby, pass in arguments, which are stored as _parameters_ within the scope of the method, that can be used in the body of the method.

 This gives us a lot more flexibility to maintain efficient code bases, as well as to apply real-world concepts when building our programs.
 You'll learn more